 It was a warm Sunday morning in early September, about 8:30 in a quiet suburb of a large American city.
 The green house at the end of a nice row of bungalows had two occupants, Emily Dorsey and her thirteen-year-old daughter, Claire.

 This bright morning Ms. Dorsey was busy in the kitchen.
 Before church, she always prepared a bag of packaged goods for donation.
 “Claire,” she called up from the kitchen.
 Receiving no immediate answer, she called louder.
-“We’ve got five minutes.
+“Claire, we’ve only got five minutes.
 Let’s not be late!”

 Claire, in her bedroom, covered the phone receiver.
 “Just a minute, Mom.”
 She examined her hair in the full-length mirror on the back of her closet door.
 Lifting her hand off the receiver, she continued with her friend, Angie.
 “I hope Federico likes my hair short.”
 Finally, she was allowed to have it trimmed.
 Of course, she had to pay with babysitting money, but for a more mature look, it was worth it.
 Her mother always stressed the importance of independence, of controlling one’s own fate.
 Claire liked that her mother was strong.